 Therefore, context is king!
 The following contexts must be included in one’s exegesis of the text:

 - Historical — Before approaching the interpretation of a book or passage within a book, one must study the historical context.
-Historical context has to do with answering questions like: who was the human author, where did he live and when, to whom was he writing/ministering and why; what was the situation of that era in both the native civilization and the surrounding nations.
+Historical context has to do with answering questions like: who was the human author, where did he live and when, to whom was he writing/ministering and why; what was the situation of that era in both the native civilization and the surrounding nations; what was the consequent worldview of the author and his original audience.
 When one understands the answers to these sort of questions, only then can he understand why, for instance, Paul would tell the Thessalonians to “respect those that labor among you and are over you in the Lord and admonish you” (1 Thess.
 5:12 ESV).
 Without knowing that this fledgling church had been left without a mature pastor due to Paul’s need for speedy escape from pursecuters, and that the people might doubt the abilities of such novices, the mandate given in the passage might seem like a proof text for a “strict-hierarchy” type of church organization.
 Knowing the context provided by external witness (Acts) and other accounts, helps the reader take the meaning in its original “color.”

 - Biblical Canonical — The most stunning fact about the Bible, besides its revelation of Jesus Christ as its Centerpiece, is that all of the books of the Old Testament and the New Testament present together a progress of revelation.
 That is, each book of the Bible is integral to the whole Bible as it presents a continuum of overarching narrative and Divine thought and various lesser but essential themes.
 Not every book was written at once.
 But, the books which follow after the earlier ones dovetail nicely together with one another, due to God’s orchestrating both the writers of the inspired, sacred texts and using later-coming, inspired writers to organize the before-written material.
 Because of this phenomenon, if one ignores what place a book holds within the entire body of the biblical canon, then he runs the risk of mis-interpreting from the start.